GSA/fedramp-gov/_posts/2025-01-16-focusing-on-delivery.md

 <p><a class="auth-resources-download1"  href="https://www.fedramp.gov/updates/rfcs/" target="_blank">Learn more and comment on our open FedRAMP RFCs</a></p>

-<h4>Demonstrating regular progress</h4> All priority FedRAMP initiatives now have dedicated sections on our website in the Updates & Priorities menu that will be updated regularly.
+All priority FedRAMP initiatives now have dedicated sections on our website in the Updates & Priorities menu that will be updated regularly.
 We’ve also created a simple Changelog Page that we’ll continue to maintain as initiatives advance, announcements are made, or other significant changes happen within the program.

 <p><a class="auth-resources-download1"  href="https://www.fedramp.gov/updates/changelog/" target="_blank">Bookmark https://www.fedramp.gov/updates/changelog/</a></p>

-<h4>Developing in the open</h4> FedRAMP’s developer team is hard at work enhancing the data, documentation, and tools to make digital authorization package submissions with [the FedRAMP Platform](https://www.fedramp.gov/2024-09-03-the-missing-piece-of-our-modernization-puzzle-the-fedramp-platform/) possible.
+FedRAMP’s developer team is hard at work enhancing the data, documentation, and tools to make digital authorization package submissions with [the FedRAMP Platform](https://www.fedramp.gov/2024-09-03-the-missing-piece-of-our-modernization-puzzle-the-fedramp-platform/) possible.
 The team runs several industry engagement touchpoints, including bi-weekly OSCAL Implementers meetings for [the Digital Authorization Pilot](https://www.fedramp.gov/updates/pilots/digital-authorization-package/); monthly briefings on all the automation initiatives; ad-hoc office hour sessions with developers; and troubleshoots real-time GitHub requests from the developer community.

 <p><a class="auth-resources-download1"  href="https://www.fedramp.gov/updates/pilots/digital-authorization-package/" target="_blank">Sign up to participate</a></p>